 Did you know that shopping cart abandonment accounts for about 35% of sales losses?
-That means that if you can practice a few tweaks to your site to reduce the incidence that people leave the site without purchasing the items they have added to their cart you would be able to increase your sales by 35%!
+Every eCommerce website owner needs to build an eCommerce website that converts sales!
+If you can make a few tweaks to your site that reduce the incidence that people leave the site without purchasing the items in their cart you would increase your sales by 35%!

-All of the SEO, social media and lead magnets in the world aren’t going to do you any good if once you get that customer to your website they instantly want to leave.
+All of the SEO, social media, and lead magnets in the world aren’t going to do you any good if once you get that customer to your website they instantly want to leave.
 8 seconds.
 This is the amount of time you have to capture your audience’s attention.

 It is incredibly important first to make sure your website design has a professional look.
-A study done by Stanford University, showed that 46.1% of consumers believe that website’s design leads them to decide if the company is credible company or not.
+A study done by Stanford University showed that 46.1% of consumers believe that website’s design leads them to decide if the company is a credible company or not.
 Your website must look professional, be aesthetically pleasing to the eye, and be fast.8 seconds.
 The last thing you want is for them to decide that you are not a trustworthy business to purchase from the second they land on your site.

 Make sure you keep in mind not only who is visiting your website, but how they are visiting.
 51.3% of worldwide internet usage is now from a mobile device according to StatCounter Global Stats.
-It is an absolute must that your eCommerce website be mobile friendly.
+It is an absolute must that your eCommerce website be mobile-friendly.

 Once you get a customer on your website you need to have web pages that convert.
 First and foremost you might as well resign yourself to the reality that your customer/website visitors are impatient people.
 They’re not here to just loaf around.
 They’re looking for a means to an end and hoping you’re the answer to their dreams.